An official website of the State of Georgia.

 Any business that wants to include "college" or "university" in its name must request use of the word through GNPEC.Request to use "College" or "University"

-Please find attached a proposed policy to be voted upon at the July 26, 2021 Commission meeting.
+Please find attached the proposed policy to be voted upon at the November 28.
+2022 Commission meeting.

 The U.S. Department of Education released guidance for institutions to address compliance with Title IV Higher Education Act (HEA) policies for students receiving federal financial aid whose activities have been affected by COVID-19.
 Institutions will want to review this guidance for all activities that are subject to Title IV policies and regulations.
 The Department is providing some short-term flexibility for schools to help students complete the term for which the students are currently enrolled.